GoogleCloudPlatform/community/tutorials/secrets-manager-python/index.md

 1. This tutorial requires a Google Cloud project.
     [Create a new Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
-    or open an exisitng project in the [Cloud Console](https://console.cloud.google.com/cloud-resource-manager).
+    or open an existing project in the [Cloud Console](https://console.cloud.google.com/cloud-resource-manager).

 1. You use the Cloud Shell command-line interface in the Cloud Console to run commands in this tutorial.
 Open Cloud Shell by clicking the **Activate Cloud Shell** button in the navigation bar in the upper-right corner of the Cloud Console.